DDoS/GBAiD/README.md

 as an effort to learn the D programing language.
 The goal of this emulator is light CPU usage.

+## Current state ##

+Most of the necessary emulation features are in, and games can somewhat be played, but there are still some bugs, and sound has yet to be implemented.

 ## Building ##

 First install the [DUB](http://code.dlang.org/download) package manager if you haven't already.